Mk007V2/timecapsule/README.md

 - Quick-fill button for setting the send date/time to the current time + 1 minute.

 ### Stack
-Implemented API on Python Flask, which is running on port 5078 by default.
+API on Python Flask, which is running on port 5078 by default.
+It was suggested that Flask would be the best and easiest option to implementing an API from scratch.
-Implemented web page on React, styled using TailWindCSS.
+Web app on React, styled using TailWindCSS.
+I already had some experience with React, so I chose it.
+It could also be helpful for writing an iOS app.

 ### UI
 Designed using Gemini and TailWindCSS for modern looks.